International Probate

 Contact

-Specialist advice in dealing with International Assets
+Specialist advice in dealing with International Probate

-Our team of specialist international probate solicitors have significant experience in dealing with cross-border estates in countries including the UK and Australia, Europe (Germany, Spain, France and Italy), India, Hong Kong, Singapore, The United States and Brazil.
+Our team of specialist international probate solicitors have significant experience in dealing with cross-border probate in countries including the UK and Australia, Europe (Germany, Spain, France and Italy), India, Hong Kong, Singapore, The United States and Brazil.

 Where a person dies owning assets in two or more countries, it is frequently necessary for probate or the equivalent to be obtained in both or all countries where the assets are situated.
 For example, if a person dies domiciled in Germany holding assets in England and Germany, it will be necessary to go through two separate procedures to release the assets.
 In Germany, the beneficiaries of the German estate will need to obtain a Certificate of Inheritance known as an Erbschein to enable the German estate to be released.
 A separate Grant of Probate, or Letters of Administration if there is no Will, will need to be obtained in England to secure the release or transfer of the English assets.